 - You were struck by someone who ran a stop sign.

-- The insurer determined that you were 20 percent responsible and the other party 80 percent responsible for the accident.
+- The insurer determined that you were 20% responsible and the other party 80%responsible for the accident.

 - Your losses totaled $100,000.

 Take what the insurer tells you with a grain of salt.
-Even if it says you caused the crash, our firm can conduct a private investigation to find the truth.
+Even if it says you caused the crash, our firm can conduct a private investigation to find the truth and properly evaluate your case with Georgia’s contributory negligence laws.

 What Makes a Good Settlement Offer?